-Other examples of plugins that use the audit plugin API are the query rewrite plugin (see The Rewriter Query Rewrite Plugin) and the Version Tokens plugin (see Version Tokens).
+Another example of a plugin that uses the audit plugin API is the query rewrite plugin; see The Rewriter Query Rewrite Plugin.

-Within the server, the pluggable audit interface is implemented in the sql\audit.h and sql\audit.cc files in the sql directory of MySQL source distributions.
+Within the server, the pluggable audit interface is implemented in the $sql\audit.h$ and $sql\audit.cc$ files in the sql directory of MySQL source distributions.
 Additionally, several places in the server call the audit interface when an auditable event occurs, so that registered audit plugins can be notified about the event if necessary.
-To see where such calls occur, search the server source files for invocations of functions with names of the form mysql\audit\xxx().
+To see where such calls occur, search the server source files for invocations of functions with names of the form $mysql\audit\xxx()$ .
 Audit notification occurs for server operations such as these:

 - Client connect and disconnect events

 - Writing a message to the general query log (if the log is enabled)

 - · Writing a message to the error log

-- Sending a query result to a client
+- · Sending a query result to a client